Best Affordable Places to Live in South Carolina in 2025

 Photo credit: iStock/benedek

 In the 1800s, Summerville’s mild, dry climate attracted visitors looking to improve their health.
-Today, the town offers families — who make up 66.44% of residents — walkable communities and pine-scented parks near the water.
+Today, the town offers families — who make up just over half of all residents — walkable communities and pine-scented parks near the water.
 Those who intend to commute to Charleston for work can do so easily; Summerville is close to Interstate 95 and other major roadways.

 Greenville, South Carolina